Vauxhall Grandland X Hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 3Running costs - currently readingMake sure you do your sums – the Vauxhall Grandland X Hybrid won’t save you money on servicing or insurance
+- 3Running costs & insurance - currently readingMake sure you do your sums – the Vauxhall Grandland X Hybrid won’t save you money on servicing or insurance